toriroe/se_project_react/README.md

 # Tripleten's 'What to Wear?'
 Project

 This Create React App receives weather data by making a call to a third-party weather API and then recommends suitable clothing to the user based on that data.
 Authorized users can upload new clothing items, as well as like/unlike items.
 Liked clothing items are added to the user's profile page, where users can also update their profile name and avatar.
 The app makes API calls to back-end for handling creating, deleting, liking, and unliking clothing items, as well as registering/authorizing users.
 User and clothing data are stored in a database, which is connected via the back-end code (see below for link to the repo).
-The site is hosted on Google Cloud.
+The site is deployed and hosted on Google Cloud.

 ## Project Features